YOUNG, TALENTED AND EMERGING

 All six dancers have plenty of potential.
 I look forward to seeing what is next for them!

-> Visit www.ballet.org.uk to learn more about English National Ballet and current productions.
+Visit the English National Ballet website for information on current productions.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.